Into-the-Fathom/fathom-contracts-helper/README.md

   }

   /**
-   * Provider is Xdc3 provider instance it can be HttpProvider or WebsocketProvider or ExternalProvider
+   * Provider is jsonRpcProvider provider instance it can be HttpProvider or WebsocketProvider or ExternalProvider
    * @param provider
    */
-  setProvider(provider: Xdc3) {
+  setProvider(provider: JsonRpcProvider) {
     this.provider = provider;
     /**
      * When change provider need to reset contracts cache.